arschles/www/content/blog/2021-10-11-fanin-fanout.md

 }
 ```

->To make sure this code actually works, I put it on the [Go Playground](https://play.golang.org) and actually ran it.
-See it at [play.golang.org/p/CM34_zkrmrg](https://play.golang.org/p/CM34_zkrmrg).
-I highly recommend you go run it there or on your local machine.
-Doing so may help you understand it better.

 The code is extensively commented, but notice a few more "meta" things about it:

 - We're enlisting _another_ goroutine for each loop iteration, so now we're using `2N` goroutines rather than `N` (where `N` is the number of work items to do).